-Regional Board participation in sediment control programs shall include assistance in the establishment of local control programs, participation in the determination of water quality problems, and a cooperative program evaluation with local units of government.
-Regional Board enforcement authority will be exercised where local volunteer programs fail to correct sediment problems within a reasonable period.
+Regional Water Board participation in sediment control programs shall include assistance in the establishment of local control programs, participation in the determination of water quality problems, and a cooperative program evaluation with local units of government.
+Regional Water Board enforcement authority will be exercised where local volunteer programs fail to correct sediment problems within a reasonable period.

 Emergency projects undertaken or approved by a public agency and necessary to prevent or mitigate loss of, or damage to, life, health, property, or essential public services from an unexpected occurrence involving a clear and imminent danger are exempt from this chapter providing such exemption is in the public interest.

-Regulation of discharges from State and federal lands managed by agencies operating in accordance with approved management agency agreements is waived except where such activity is causing, or threatening to cause, a pollution or nuisance.
+Regulation of discharges from state and federal lands managed by agencies operating in accordance with approved management agency agreements is waived except where such activity is causing, or threatening to cause, a pollution or nuisance.

 Proposed changes to Basin Plan section 5.4, paragraphs 1 and 2

-Due to unique cultural, scenic, aesthetic, historical, scientific, and ecological values of the Central Coastal Basin, and the necessity to protect the public health and the desire to achieve water quality objectives, the Regional Water Quality Control Board has established certain discharge prohibitions.
+Due to unique cultural, scenic, aesthetic, historical, scientific, and ecological values of the Central Coastal region, and the necessity to protect the public health and the desire to achieve water quality objectives, the Regional Water Board has established certain discharge prohibitions.

-California Water Code section 13243 provides that a Regional Board, in a water quality control plan, may specify certain conditions or areas where the discharge of waste, or certain types of waste is prohibited.
-The following discharge prohibitions are applicable to any person, as defined by section 13050(c) of the California Water Code, including but not limited to, any city, county, district, the state, and the United States, to the extent authorized by federal law, whose activities in California could affect the quality of waters of the State within the boundaries of the Central Coastal Basin.
+CWC section 13243 provides that a Regional Water Board, in a water quality control plan, may specify certain conditions or areas where the discharge of waste, or certain types of waste is prohibited.
+The following discharge prohibitions are applicable to any person, as defined by section 13050(c) of the CWC, including but not limited to, any city, county, district, the state, and the United States (US), to the extent authorized by federal law, whose activities in California could affect the quality of waters of the state within the boundaries of the Central Coastal region.

 Proposed changes to Basin Plan section 5.4.1, list items 1 to 6

-Waste discharges shall not contain materials in concentrations which are hazardous to human, plant, animal, or aquatic life.
+Waste discharges shall not contain materials in concentrations that are hazardous to human, plant, animal, or aquatic life.

-The discharge of oil or any residual products of petroleum to the waters of the State, except in accordance with waste discharge requirements or other provisions of Division 7 of the California Water Code, is prohibited.
+The discharge of oil or any residual products of petroleum to the waters of the state, except in accordance with waste discharge requirements or other provisions of CWC division 7, is prohibited.

 Discharge of elevated temperature wastes into COLD intrastate waters is prohibited where it may cause the natural temperature of the receiving water to exceed limits specified in Chapter Three, Water Quality Objectives.

-Unless authorized, or exempt by the California Water Code or the Basin Plan, the discharge of sediment, well development water, or construction dewatering water, to waters of the State in a manner causing or threatening to cause a condition of pollution, contamination, or nuisance is prohibited.
+Unless authorized, or exempt by the CWC or the Basin Plan, the discharge of sediment, well development water, or construction dewatering water, to waters of the state in a manner causing or threatening to cause a condition of pollution, contamination, or nuisance is prohibited.

-Any discharge to a stormwater conveyance system that is not composed entirely of stormwater is prohibited unless authorized by the Regional Board.
-[Federal regulations, 40 CFR section 122.26(b)(13), define stormwater as stormwater runoff, snow melt runoff, and surface runoff and drainage.
-40 CFR section 122.26(b)(2) defines an illicit discharge as any discharge to a stormwater conveyance system that is not composed entirely of stormwater except discharges pursuant to a NPDES permit and discharges resulting from fire fighting activities.]
+Any discharge to a stormwater conveyance system that is not composed entirely of stormwater is prohibited unless authorized by the Regional Water Board.
+Federal regulations, 40 CFR section 122.26(b)(13), define stormwater as stormwater runoff, snow melt runoff, and surface runoff and drainage.
+40 CFR section 122.26(b)(2) defines an illicit discharge as any discharge to a stormwater conveyance system that is not composed entirely of stormwater except discharges pursuant to a NPDES permit and discharges resulting from fire fighting activities.

-Unless authorized, the discharge of treated or untreated sewage to waters of the State or to a stormwater conveyance system is prohibited.
+Unless authorized, the discharge of treated or untreated sewage to waters of the state or to a stormwater conveyance system is prohibited.

 Proposed changes to Basin Plan section 5.4.2, paragraphs 1 and 2

-Wastes discharged to inland surface waters of the State shall be essentially free of toxic substances, grease, oil, and phenolic compounds.
+Wastes discharged to inland surface waters of the state shall be essentially free of toxic substances, grease, oil, and phenolic compounds.

-Unless authorized, waste discharges to the following inland surface waters of the State are prohibited:
+Unless authorized, waste discharges to the following inland surface waters of the state are prohibited: